Facts about mountain gorillas.

-The tropical rain forests are greatly different from the savannah plains as they will make you march through thick bush and thickets.
-To protect your skin from scratches and insect bites, a long-sleeved outdoor shirt should not miss on the list of gorilla trekking essentials.
+The tropical rainforests are greatly different from the savannah plains as they will make you march through thick bush and thickets.
+To protect your skin from scratches and insect bites, a long-sleeved outdoor shirt should not be missed on the list of gorilla trekking essentials.

 Hiking pants or trousers.

 The next thing on your gorilla trekking equipment list is good hiking pants preferably made of polyester.
 These are more breathable and allow your sweat to evaporate faster keeping you comfortable.
 It’s outrightly not advised to trek mountain gorillas while in shorts or skirts, to protect yourself from thorny thickets that can scratch your skin and bugs that may crawl up in your shorts.
 Trousers guarantee that your skin is at least more protected on the trek.